Stetchy0/ProjectPentalogy/Supplementary Items/Species/Humans and Halflings/Human.md

 This phenomenon implies that Sylphs and nymphs are really descendant of humans in some way.

 Humans can be interpreted as the opposite of [[Janus]].

+Their skin colors range from pale tan to dark brown, and, while shades of brown and black are the most common, their hair colors can naturally have any hue, depending on genetic factors and/ or innate magic abilities.
+The same can be said about their eyes.